WhatsApp’s Controversial Image Search Feature Revealed: Bias towards Israeli vs Palestinian Content

 A study commissioned by the company in September 2022 found that Facebook and Instagram’s content policies during the Israeli attacks on the Gaza Strip in May 2021 violated human rights.

-The report said that Meta’s actions may have had a “negative impact…on the rights of Palestinian users to freedom of expression, freedom of assembly, political participation, and non-discrimination, and thus on the ability of Palestinians to exchange information and insights about their lives.”
+The report said that Meta’s actions may have had a “negative impact…on the rights of Palestinian users to freedom of expression, freedom of assembly, political participation, and non-discrimination, and thus on the ability of Palestinians to exchange information and insights regarding their lives.”

 1699132472